up close view of soundproofing foam

 How is STC Determined?
 Two rooms are assembled: the source room and the receiver room.

-To determine a STC rating for a sound blocking product, two rooms are assembled: the source room (where the noise is located) and the receiver room (where the noise is detected).
-Sound blocking material is installed on the wall that joins the two rooms.
+To determine an STC rating for a specific material, two rooms are assembled: the source room (where the noise is located) and the receiver room (where the noise is detected).
+Material is installed on the wall that joins the two rooms.
 A large speaker in the source room emits a sound at a variety of frequencies (pitches) and at certain dB (volume) levels.

 Frequencies Play a Role - Our soundproofing products are tested at a variety of frequencies.
 A product can have different results for each frequency.

-One soundproofing product is tested at a variety of frequencies.
+Soundproofing products are tested at a variety of frequencies.
 A product can have different results for each frequency.
-It’s important to verify the STC rating advertised is for the frequency you’re trying to treat.
+It is important to verify the STC rating advertised is for the frequency you are trying to treat.
 Some products with low STC ratings perform better than those with higher STC ratings for certain frequencies.

-If you’re not sure the STC rating is for the frequency you’re trying to eliminate, request a copy of the Transmission Loss data.
-The Transmission Loss data provides details on the sound blocking product’s performance at each frequency level tested.
+If you are not sure the STC rating is for the frequency you are trying to eliminate, request a copy of the Transmission Loss data.
+The Transmission Loss data provides details on the sound-blocking product’s performance at each frequency level tested.

 Sample STC Rating at Varying Frequencies